PandoraDay/8K60FPSMediaForYouTube/README.md

 **ProRes→SVT-AV1.bat**
 Scans for MOV Files in the currect directory non recursively.
 It performs an encoding using ffmpeg SVT-AV1 and Opus Audio and storages the resulting file in `new`.

-**Single_File_Check_MOV_Clean.ps1**
-Scans for the specified single MOV File in the current directory and checks if the MOV is clean and uploadable by verifying the original conditions, prompting each check on the Terminal.
-This script is legacy and has and old logic, so it is not caught up with the refined scripts.
-This means it might prompt a MOV File as "Not Clean", even if the same file passes all verification as being "Clean" with the other refined scripts.

 **clean.bat**
 Legacy Single File version of `Clean MOV Only.bat`